azat-co/practicalnode/chapter4/chapter4.md

 }
 ```

-Everything turns into this HTML output which has `launch` element rendered due to the value of `user.admin` being true:
+Everything turns into this HTML output, which has a `launch` element rendered due to the value of `user.admin` being true:

 ```html
 <button class="launch">Launch Spacecraft</button>